Yajiehan/Algorithm/README.md

-# Algorithm
+# Project: Maze Solver using Depth-First Search (DFS)
-Project: Maze Solver using Depth-First Search (DFS) Algorithm
+Algorithm
 The provided code implements a maze solver using the Depth-First Search (DFS) algorithm.
 DFS is a popular graph traversal algorithm that explores as far as possible along each branch before backtracking.